top of page

 MA, 1995; PHD, 1998

 Kathy was the first graduate of the Cognition and Language Laboratory.
 She has had positions at Millsaps College in Jackson, Mississippi, at Bowdoin College in Brunswick, Maine, and is currently teaching at Bates College in Lewiston, Maine.
-She occasionally works for Pearson Educational Measurement.
 Her research interests are in the areas of object perception, object and scene recognition, bilingual memory representation, the effects of implicit processing on preferences, and the automaticity of lexical and semantic processing.

 Email address: kmathis@bates.edu